sergiocret/BLK-NEMO/README.rst

 Welcome to NEMO home page!
 ==========================

-NEMO_ for *Nucleus for European Modelling of the Ocean* is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by the NEMO European consortium since 2008.
+NEMO_  (*Nucleus for European Modelling of the Ocean*) is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by the NEMO European consortium since 2008.

-This page intends to help to get started using NEMO platform and to orientate users to the different levels of information.
+This page intends to help you to get started using the NEMO platform and to orientate you to the different levels of information.
 It starts here with NEMO release 4.2.0.

-Reminder: [Former web platform forge](https://forge.ipsl.jussieu.fr/nemo) (SVN+Trac) contains previous documentation and releases since the beginning of the project up to of NEMO 4.0.
+Reminder: [The former web platform forge](https://forge.ipsl.jussieu.fr/nemo) (SVN+Trac) contains the previous documentation and releases from the beginning of the project up to NEMO 4.0.

 Getting started